jeffsu/mochiscript/README.md

 Mochiscript is a superset of the JavaScript language that adds more Object-Oriented features such as: methods, inheritance, mixins, etc...
 Mochiscript currently supports Ruby on Rails 3.1 (via asset pipeline) and Node.js

+More on Mochiscript features and syntax here: https://github.com/jeffsu/mochiscript/wiki/Mochiscript-Syntax

 Installation
 ============